See our Carrying Concealed Weapons policy summary for a comprehensive discussion of this issue.

 - Has not violated any of South Dakota’s laws regarding firearms, other weapons, controlled substances or marijuana in the five years preceding the date of application, or is not currently charged with a felony or misdemeanor under those laws;

 Effective January 1, 2017, South Dakota will begin issuing “gold card” permits to carry concealed handguns.
 The application procedure for a gold card permit is substantially similar to that of a regular permit to carry, and individuals who are prohibited from obtaining a regular concealed carry permit are also prohibited from obtaining a gold card permit.
 The gold card will not enable a person to carry in a location where a person with a standard permit to carry cannot.
-The gold card is pending approval from the Bureau of Alcohol, Tobacco, Firearms and Explosives to enable a holder to present it to a licensed firearms dealer in lieu of undergoing a background check at the time of purchase.3 To read more about how federal law exempts people with certain types of permits from background checks, visit our Federal Law on Background Checks policy page.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives has approved of the use of a gold card to enable a holder to present it to a licensed firearms dealer in lieu of undergoing a background check at the time of purchase.3 To read more about how federal law exempts people with certain types of permits from background checks, visit our Federal Law on Background Checks policy page.

 Firearm Safety Training

 South Dakota does not require applicants for a concealed weapons permit or gold card permit to undergo firearms safety training or demonstrate competence with a firearm.

 South Dakota also offers residents the option of obtaining an enhanced concealed carry permit.
 While the enhanced permit is not required to carry a concealed firearm in South Dakota, a enhanced permit applicant must take a handgun safety course, making it more likely that the enhanced permit will be recognized in other states.4